Supplemental Pay Regulation 627

 C. Additional Non-Teaching Program Activity

-1. Only in extraordinary, extenuating circumstances, EPA employees may receive supplemental pay for program or performance activities that are unrelated to the employee’s normal duties.
+1. Only in extraordinary, extenuating circumstances, EHRA employees may receive supplemental pay for program or performance activities that are unrelated to the employee’s normal duties.

 2. Additional non-teaching activities must not interfere with the employee’s normal duties and must be carried out at times other than during the normal working hours established for the employee’s full-time employment responsibility.